Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 - add an entry in linux/cgroup_subsys.h
 - define a cgroup_subsys object called <name>_cgrp_subsys

-Each subsystem may export the following methods.
+Each subsystem may export the woke following methods.
 The only mandatory methods are css_alloc/free.
 Any others that are null are presumed to be successful no-ops.